 Conservatories are an excellent addition to any property and offer a great way to open up existing rooms and bring more natural light into the home.
 Not only that, but they’re particularly useful when it comes to enjoying the outdoor vibe here in the UK as you can always pop back inside when the Great British Summertime returns to form and the heavens open!

+If you’ve already chosen your conservatory, you may be wondering what the best type of flooring is to use.
 Happily, the options are nearly limitless.
-However, as an area that gets more than it’s share of foot traffic from the outdoors and will experience some extremes in temperature, you will want to consider something that’s both practical and hard-wearing.
+However, as an area that gets more than its share of foot traffic from the outdoors and will experience some extremes in temperature, you will want to consider something that’s both practical and hard-wearing.

 Wood Effect Tiles

-As it’s common to tile from a kitchen into a conservatory, pay attention to your sub-floors.
+Finally, as it’s common as it’s common to tile from a kitchen into a conservatory, pay attention to your sub-floors.
 If you have two different sub-floors, you’ll want to ensure you use expansion joints and anti-fracture membranes to make that transition between floors seamless and stable.